 Before launching the watchlist, review the summary carefully.
 You’ll see the selected signal type, the questions being monitored, the processing method, and the billing information.

-Custom signals are billed at 200 credits per account per month.
-The total monthly cost is calculated based on the number of accounts in the selected company list, and the Create watchlist action displays the cost directly on the button so the billing is clear before you confirm.
+Custom signals are billed at 50 credits per account per month.
+The total monthly cost is calculated based on the number of accounts in the selected company list, and each company in the watchlist is re-checked once per month.

 Practical example